adm-2k/adm-2k.github.io/_portfolio/index.md

   - wide
 ---

 Welcome to my portfolio!
-Here you'll find a selection of my projects in AI, design, and research.
+Here you'll find a selection of my projects in NLP, UX/UI design, and academic research.